tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

   CKA_ID: '62663630653733656336316363386535'
 ```

 This command can be run N times to create N objects within a token.
-Tokens can have an arbitrary number of tokens.
+Tokens can have an arbitrary number of objects.
 The tool
 outputs to *stdout* the objects CKA_ID hex encoded.

 **Note**: To view all the types of objects one can create run command: